tskit-dev/tutorials/docs/wfcython.md

 This tutorial implements a Wright-Fisher simulation with mutation and recombination using [Cython](http://www.cython.org).
 Cython is two things:

-* A grammer/dialect of Python that allows static typic of C/C++ types.
+* A grammer/dialect of Python that allows static typing Python and of C/C++ types.
 * A static compiler to turn the Cython grammer in to C or C++ code to compile into a Python extension module.

 Cython has a learning curve of its own.
 A lot of what is shown below reflects best practices.
 For those, we refer you to the Cython documentation.